 It’s February, and the winter blues are really getting the best of me.
-What’s a winter-weary forager to do?
+So what’s a winter-weary forager to do?
 Go foraging for some Balm of Gilead!
 That’s right, this time of year is perfect for making Balm of Gilead.

 But what is this romantic, regal-sounding thing?
 Don’t be ashamed if you’ve never heard of it before.
 I hadn’t, until a couple of years ago when the hubby told me about it.
 Balm of Gilead is a salve made from the buds of the Poplar, or Cottonwood tree.

 Balm of Gilead is a wonderful ancient salve that has a myriad of uses.
 It’s even mentioned in the Bible, as it was believed to be a true cure-all.
 In Jeremiah 8:22, I quote: “Is there no balm in Gilead; is there no physician there?
 Why then is not the health of the daughter of my people recovered?”.
 Also, Jeremiah 46:10-11, “Go up into Gilead, and take balm, O virgin, the daughter of Egypt: in vain shalt thou use many medicines; for thou shalt not be cured.”

 - Skin soothing

-Poplar, also known as Cottonwood, buds contain salicin.
+Poplar, in this case specifically Cottonwood, buds contain salicin.
 Salicin is similar to aspirin, so it is valuable as a pain reliever.
 It is fantastic for an analgesic (pain relieving) rub for arthritis, sore muscles, achy joints, and even broken bones.
 Be cautious, though.
 Since it does contain salicin, you shouldn’t use it if you are allergic to aspirin.
 Also beware of using Balm of Gilead on children.